ayush13-0/Ecommerce-Python-SQL-Project/README.md

 # 📦 E-Commerce Database Analysis Using SQL & Python
 This project performs data analysis on an E-commerce database using MySQL, Python, and Pandas.
-A Jupyter Notebook (05105c4d-5fd1-4bda-8f5a-403f490c5429.ipynb) is used to execute SQL queries directly from Python and analyze the results.
+A Jupyter Notebook (Ecommerce Python+SQL Project) is used to execute SQL queries directly from Python and analyze the results.

 🎯 Project Objectives
 Connect Python to a MySQL E-commerce database